aixcc-public/crs-sandbox/README.md

 with [this document about creating the credential file itself](https://cloud.google.com/docs/authentication/application-default-credentials#personal).

-*TBD* - These variables and the LiteLLM configuration file are not yet complete.
-This will be released in a CRS sandbox update.
 We will continue iterating on the CRS sandbox as we grow closer to the competition in order to support newer versions of components.

 Please see the competition rules and technical release as the cut off dates for changes will be described there.